Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Life-Cycle Effects of Individual War-Time Shocks

-\paragraph{Displacement.} More than one in five men in our sample was forcibly displaced from Eastern Europe.
+\paragraph{Displacement.} More than one in five men in our sample were forcibly displaced from Eastern Europe.
+As one of the largest population movements in history, the mass arrival of displaced persons in West Germany had important aggregate effects \citep[e.g.][]{BraunKvasnicka2014,BraunWeber2021,Ciccone2022,Peters2022}.
+However, our interest here is in the (relative) individual economic performance of the displaced, which was of central policy interest in postwar Germany \citep{Bauer2013}.

+We again focus on the 1919-21 birth cohort observed in the GHS.
+This cohort was in their mid-20s at the time of displacement (we study the role of age-at-displacement below).
 Panel (c) of Table \ref{tab:cs191921} shows that between the ages of 20 and 55, displaced persons were employed for about 0.6 years less than their non-displaced peers (column (2)), but their employment at older ages was similar (column (3)).
-Consistent with its negative impact on employment, displacement reduced the maximum occupational prestige attained over a lifetime by 2.4 points (or 5\% relative to the mean prestige score of the control group).
-The displaced also had a significantly lower income in old age than the non-displaced, mainly due to differences in non-retirement income such as rental income, interest, or dividends: displacement lowered income from non-pension sources by DM 310 per month or almost 68\% relative to the control mean (Column (7)).
+Consistent with its negative impact on employment, displacement reduced the maximum occupational prestige attained over a lifetime by 2.4 points (or 5\% relative to the mean of the control group).

+Displaced persons also had significantly lower incomes in old age than non-displaced persons, even though West German pension law equated periods of employment before displacement from Eastern Europe with periods in West Germany \citep{Bauer2019}.
+This is primarily due to lower nonpension income from rental income, interest, or dividends, which fell by DM 310 per month, or almost 68\%, relative to the control mean (Column (7)).
+This result is consistent with previous findings that the displaced never fully caught up in terms of wealth \citep{Bauer2013}.
+The decline in non-pension income is especially pronounced among displaced individuals whose fathers had higher levels of education (see Online Appendix Table \ref{tab:displacement_prewarSES}).